r-rse/site/content/services/data_science.md

 Ensuring transparency, robustness, efficiency and reproducibility is just as important.
 Our experience in Research Software Engineering means such considerations are baked in from the start for all our projects.
 We can also help with refactoring your own project code according to software engineering best practice.

-We can help with:

-* Project organisation for portability, transparency and orientation
-* Code modularisation and function development
-* Code Optimisation
-* Code testing and validation
-* Exception handling with actionable, human friendly user messages.
-* Documentation (function, long form)
-* Literate Programming and Report writing in Rmarkdown or Quarto
-* Dependency and computational environment management (including containerisation with Docker of Singularity)
-* Version control and transparent code sharing (publically or privately) through online repositories
-* Continuous integration (for testing or automated documentation builds)